-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018

-Course Structure Syllabus of B.Tech - Computer Science & Engineering (with specialization in CSF) Applicable for Batch: 2017-2021
+Course Structure& Syllabus of B.Tech - Computer Science & Engineering (with specialization in CSF) Applicable for Batch: 2018-2022

-Subject Code IT359 Subject Title Mobile Computing and Services LTP 300 Credit 3 Subject Category DE /OE Year 4 th Semester VIII
+Subject Code IT359 Subject Title Mobile Comp outing an d Serv ices LTP 300 Credit 3 Subject Category DE /OE Year 4 th Semester VIII

-- 1. Understand the fundamentals of wireless networks. - 2.
-Understand and evaluate emerging wireless technologies and standards - 3.
-To explore mobile security issues - 4.
-To explore the mobility concept.
+1. Understand the fundamentals of wireless networks.

+- Understand and evaluate emerging wireless technologies and standards

+- 3. To explore mobile security issues

+- 4. To explore the mobility concept.